seakhtar/nsf-sbir/pages/landing.md

 <section class="usa-section usa-content section-intro background-light-neutral">
 <div class="usa-grid">
 <div class="usa-width-one-third" markdown="1">
-<h2 class="text-medium">Seed capital for early-stage product development</h2>
+<h2 class="text-medium">Seed capital for early stage product development</h2>

-We offer funding for early-stage R&D and take no equity in your company — you retain full control over your team, the direction of your work, and your intellectual property.
+We offer funding for early stage R&D and take no equity in your company — you retain full control over your team, the direction of your work, and your intellectual property.

 <a class="usa-button usa-button-primary button-arrow" href="/about/">
 See program details